 In February, all 6th form students interested in careers in health care or social care attend an event jointly run by Anglia Ruskin University and Essex Employment and Skills Board.
 They will learn more about the type of careers available and have a chance to network, hopefully providing inspiration and opportunities for the future.

 Bloodhound rocket car challenge.

 Design, build, test and race a model car (last year’s entry reached 150mph!).

 Colchester Zoo engineering project.

-A group is tasked with designing a shower and feeding facility for the elephants at Colchester Zoo.
-At the end of the project the school with the best design will actually have it made and installed at the zoo.
+A group was tasked with designing a shower and feeding facility for the elephants at Colchester Zoo.
+At the end of the project the school with the best design have it made and installed at the zoo.

 UKAYRoC build a rocket competition.

-Students will design, build and test a rocket to see how high it can go!
-GBHS have experienced a lot of success in this competition in the past, so we’re aiming high!
+Students design, build and test a rocket to see how high it can go!
+GBHS have experienced a lot of success in this competition in the past.

 Bridge building competition.

 Another competition in which we have experienced success in the past, a group design and build a bridge with limited resources, the aim being to use their physics and engineering knowledge to make the bridge as strong as possible.